Anthony has been awarded Artist-In-Residence positions that have taken him around the world.

-These experiences have been hugely inspirational and have had a lasting impact on his artwork.
+These experiences have been hugely inspirational and have had a lasting impact on his artistic practice.

 Round-the-World Sailing Voyage, 2009-10

-In September 2009 Anthony joined the beautiful three-masted Dutch sailing ship the Stad Amsterdam for an 8-month voyage around the world.
-This incredible adventure was undertaken for a television documentary series about Charles Darwin and the Voyage of the Beagle, and Anthony was one of the presenters for the series.
-As well as visiting various destinations relating to Darwin’s voyage and presenting to camera, Anthony was the Artist in Residence on board the ship, echoing the role of Augustus Earle and Conrad Martens on the original Beagle Voyage.
+In September 2009, Anthony joined the magnificent three-masted Dutch sailing ship Stad Amsterdam for an eight-month voyage around the world.
+This extraordinary journey was undertaken for a television documentary series about Charles Darwin and The Voyage of the Beagle, with Anthony serving as one of the presenters.
+In addition to visiting numerous destinations connected to Darwin’s original expedition and presenting on camera, Anthony also took on the role of Artist-in-Residence aboard the ship—echoing the contributions of Augustus Earle and Conrad Martens on the original Beagle voyage.

 The Falkland Islands, 2012

-In 2012 Anthony was awarded a Shackleton Scholarship, which gave him the opportunity to spent a month in the Falkland Islands as the Artist In Residence.
-During this time he taught sculpting and photography at the school in Stanley, and directed the children in undertaking a public sculpting project for charity that appeared all over the town.
-He also had the opportunity to visit some of the outer islands and experience some of the incredible wildlife of the Falklands.
+In 2012, Anthony was awarded a Shackleton Scholarship, which gave him the opportunity to spend a month in the Falkland Islands as Artist-in-Residence.
+During this time, he taught sculpture and photography at the school in Stanley, and led students in creating a public sculpture project for charity that was displayed throughout the town.
+He also had the chance to visit several of the outer islands, where he encountered the remarkable wildlife of the Falklands.

 South Georgia, 2013-14

-From November 2013 to January 2014 Anthony lived on the remote Subantarctic island of South Georgia.
-This Artist In Residence position was generously offered by the South Georgia Heritage Trust – a great charity that helps protect both the stunning natural environment of the island, and its fascinating history.
-During Anthony’s time on the island he lived alongside penguins, seals and albatrosses and fell in love with this wild environment and the species that inhabit it.
-The inspiration that this residence gave to him continues to be a primary driving force in his artwork up to this day.
+From November 2013 to January 2014, Anthony lived on the remote sub-Antarctic island of South Georgia.
+This Artist-in-Residence position was generously supported by the South Georgia Heritage Trust — a remarkable charity dedicated to preserving both the island’s breathtaking natural environment and its rich history.
+During his time there, Anthony lived among penguins, seals, and albatrosses, developing a deep affection for this wild landscape and its animals inhabitants.
+The inspiration drawn from this residency remains a powerful and enduring influence in his artwork to this day.

 Examples of Residency Work

-Following Anthony’s time on South Georgia he sculpted and cast a bronze portrait bust of the great polar explorer, Sir Ernest Shackleton.
-This bust is now part of the permanent collection of the South Georgia Museum and is on display just a few hundred meters from Shackleton’s final resting place, the Grytviken Cemetery.
+Following his time on South Georgia, Anthony sculpted and cast a bronze portrait bust of the legendary polar explorer Sir Ernest Shackleton.
+The sculpture is now part of the permanent collection of the South Georgia Museum, where it is displayed just a few hundred meters from Shackleton’s final resting place in Grytviken Cemetery.

-Anthony has sculpted a smaller portrait bust of Sir Ernest Shackleton for collectors and admirers of the great explorer.
-This sculpture was inspired by Anthony’s residency on South Georgia as well as the 20 voyages to Antarctica that he has taken part in since 2014.
+Anthony has also sculpted a smaller portrait bust of Sir Ernest Shackleton for collectors and admirers of the great explorer.
+This piece was inspired both by his residency on South Georgia and by the twenty voyages to Antarctica he has undertaken since 2014.

-Anthony has donated his bronze sculptures to the South Georgia Heritage Trust for fundraising auctions and is proud to offer his continued support for their wonderful work; the funds raised from these auctions are used for important conservation projects on the island, protecting the wildlife and restoring the environment.
+Anthony has donated several of his bronze sculptures to the South Georgia Heritage Trust for fundraising auctions and is proud to continue supporting their remarkable work.
+The funds raised through these auctions contribute to vital conservation projects on the island, helping to protect its wildlife and restore its fragile environment.

-Anthony’s round-the-world sailing voyage had several profound impacts on his future life and work.
-During the voyage he created numerous sketches and paintings, as well as an original portrait sculpture of the Captain of the Beagle, Robert FitzRoy.
-This time also triggered a passion for travelling at sea, and has lead directly to many of Anthony’s other travel-related art projects.
+Anthony’s round-the-world sailing voyage had a profound influence on his later life and artistic career.
+During the journey, he produced numerous sketches and paintings, including an original portrait sculpture of Robert FitzRoy, Captain of the Beagle.
+This period also sparked a lifelong passion for sea travel, directly inspiring many of Anthony’s subsequent travel-themed art projects.